rexdavid023/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that display current directory contents in a long format.

 ### [4-listmorefiles] (4-listmorefiles)
-This file executes a script that that display current directory contents, including hidden files (starting with '.')
+This file executes a script that that display current directory contents, including hidden files (starting with .).
+Use the long format.

+### [5-listfilesdigitonly] (5-listfilesdigitonly)
+This file executes a script that Display current directory contents in Long format, with user and group IDs displayed numerically, and hidden files (starting with .)